joedrago/colorist/docs/Usage.md

 to repeat, or "stutter": (111222333) vs (123123123).
 We can achieve this by putting a *stutter* in between our `..`, such as:

-`colorist generate "128x128,#ff0000.3.#000000,#000000..#00ff00" image.png`
+`colorist generate "1024x1024,#ff0000.3.#000000,#000000..#00ff00" image.png`

 There we go!
 Remember, the whole point here is evenly spreading a big list of colors across an image, left to right.
 By choosing to stutter the range instead of repeat the whole thing, we create an entirely different effect.

-How about a horizontal gradient?
+How about a vertical gradient?
 This is where basic rotation comes into play.

-`colorist generate "128x128,#ff0000..#000000,ccw" image.png`
+`colorist generate "1024x1024,#ff0000..#000000,cw" image.png`

-This rotates the image counter-clockwise once after generating it.
+This rotates the image clockwise once after generating it.
 You can use multiple `cw` or `ccw` statements if you want, but ultimately their rotations will all be summed up and potentially cancelled out, and a single rotation will be performed at the end.